Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Maintaining a Healthy Mouth

 The techniques described above should keep bacteria at a safe level, remove dangerous invaders, clean and strengthen tooth enamel, and clean gums.
 If you plan to use xylitol in your campaign to prevent tooth decay, however, be very careful if you have a dog.
 Eating this sugar substitute can lower a dog’s blood sugar to a dangerous level.
+I no longer bring xylitol into my home.
+I have a dog and think the risk of him ingesting the chemical is too great.

 Even the simple action of washing the mouth out with water has been found to significantly reduce the level of oral bacteria and is helpful when teeth can't be brushed.
 Fighting tooth decay and gum disease is a battle, but it's a battle that most of us can win.